PhilipPartsch/Howto-Sphinx/docs/tickets_example.rst

 but the incoming links are not available as written in the documentation: https://sphinx-needs.readthedocs.io/en/latest/dynamic_functions.html#incoming-links

-I have imported system requirements and I would like to see very fast, which requirement is already linked by a color bar.
+I have imported system requirements and I would like to see fast, which requirement is already linked by a color bar.
 Any ideas or suggestions how to realize this?